 Surrey Orthopaedic Clinic

-Hip & Groin Pain Specialists:
+Hip & Groin Pain Specialist:

 CAM Bony Bump: The femoral head is normally round like a golf ball and this helps it to move freely within the socket.
 In some patients, the ball of the hip is not completely round but more egg shaped.
 This extra bony bump can jam up against the round socket causing a labral tear and pain.
 This is known as Femoro-Acetabular Impingement or CAM- FAI or Bump-FAI.